 As usual with Windows there is more than one way to accomplish this task.
 The quickest way is with a command prompt.
-If you feel more comfortable staying in Windows there’s instructions below.
+But you will need to open an admin command prompt.
+Skip to the command prompt instructions.

 Step 4.
 Next, open file explorer.
 You may be prompted to gain rights to access this folder.
 Still you need to navigate to this folder: C:\Windows\System32\spool\PRINTERS

-Make sure “show hidden files is enabled by clicking on the view tab.
+Step 5.
+Make sure show hidden files is enabled by clicking on the view tab.
 The box should be checked in order to show hidden files.

 Step 6.
 Delete all the files in this folder.
-There will be .SHD and .SPL files and delete them.
+There will be .SHD and .SPL files.
 Sometimes there will be a .TMP file, delete that too.

-Now your print queues are clear and ready to print again, without having to reboot.
+Now your print queue is clear and ready to print again, without having to reboot.
 To prevent jobs from hanging up in the print queue, keep scrolling to our printing tips.

 - Type “net stop spooler” and press enter.